What we do, who we are

 The short version

-Red Dragon Flagmakers was borne out of a family company manufacturing traditional sewn flags, established in 1969 and a result of the merger of several business into one social enterprise under the Limited company name, Red Dragon Manufacturing Ltd in 2014.
+Red Dragon Flagmakers was borne out of a family company manufacturing traditional sewn flags, established in 1969 and a result of the merger of several business (Specialist Flag Services, Mott and Jones, Flags and Bunting Galore) into one social mission business under the Limited company name, Red Dragon Flagmakers which started trading in February 2011.

 Our Chairman Robin Ashburner founded the original business in 1969 when he made the flag for the investiture of Prince Charles at Caernarfon Castle.
 This makes us one of the most established flag makers in the UK.